 Let's keep things simple and modify a text widget.
 For simple widgets, the

-fields API generally uses the key value
+fields API generally uses the key value.

 <?php